Lead high-end whale watching and hiking tours in Juneau, Alaska with a Citizen Science emphasis!

 Family-run Whale Watching & hiking company seeks Operations professional!

 About Gastineau Guiding Company

 Founded by locals, run by locals, all in the name of making the local experience accessible - that's what we're about.
-We are not a company of scripts or unwavering planning: our guides and staff lead tours that cater to their expertise and interest.
-We help them achieve that passion through Juneau's most rigorous 100+ hour Naturalist Guide training program.
-We pride ourselves on being the team that can mix factually accurate science, photography and natural history with a whole lot of fun, all in the name of providing our guests with the Safety, Service and Sense of Wonder that has become Gastineau Guiding’s quality signature.
+We are not a company of scripts or unwavering planning: our guides and staff lead tours that cater to their own expertise and interests.
+We help them hone that passion through Juneau's most rigorous 100+ hour Naturalist Guide training program.
+We pride ourselves on being the team that can mix factually accurate science, photography and natural history with a whole lot of fun - all in the name of providing our guests with the Safety, Service and Sense of Wonder that has become Gastineau Guiding’s quality signature.

 The Employee Experience